-To model the effect of recommender systems on the music industry, I develop a structural model of the industry, with three sets of agents: consumers, a recommender system, and rightsholders.
+To evaluate the effect of recommender systems on the music industry, I develop a structural model of the industry, with three sets of agents: consumers, a recommender system, and rightsholders.
 Consumers (the demand side) receive songs from the platform (and its recommender system) and choose whether to listen to them.
 I capture this choice using a random utility model, which generates a probability of listening to a song based on its characteristics and the consumer's characteristics.
-The recommender system, which I treat as an exogenous technology, computes the probability consumers receive particular songs based on their characteristics and the consumer's characteristics.
-The recommender system surfaces songs in proportion to their probability of being listened, and the joint probability of being surfaced and the probability of being heard is the choice probability rightsholders face.
-On the supply side, rightsholders choose whether to release songs provided to them by artists, paying a fixed cost to releasing them.
-Rightsholders (the supply side) choose whether to release the song they have in their inventory, based on its expected profit, which is a function of the choice probabilities at the time of release and in the future.
+The recommender system, which I treat as an exogenous technology, computes the probability consumers receive particular songs based on their characteristics and the consumer's characteristics, and it surfaces songs in proportion to their probability of being listened.
+The joint probability of being surfaced and the probability of being heard, times the number of potential listeners, is the demand rightsholders face.
+On the supply side, rightsholders decide whether to release songs provided to them by artists, paying a fixed cost to releasing them.
+They enter the market if the expected revenue, which is a function of the choice probabilities at the time of release and in the future, from the song is greater than the fixed cost of releasing it.
 These rightsholders are forward-looking, anticipating the evolution of the market and the recommender system through first-order Markov processes.
-To motivate these processes, I employ and oblivious equilibrium, where each firm considers only the long-run average choice of the industry, rather than each rival's choice.
-Figure 10 describes the timing of the model each period.
+They draw their fixed cost from a lognormal distribution, whose parameters are functions of song characteristics and known to the